zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

     In this workshop this is your `Cloud Manager_Admin_Username` (i.e. ebscm.admin@example.com)
     - You can find the user's OCID and Fingerprint by Navigating to **Identity** > **Users** in Oracle Cloud Infrastucture and selecting the user.
     - Enter the OCID for your tenancy, the [region identifier](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) of the region where you plan to provision an environment from this backup, your tenancy name, and the OCID of the compartment where the backup buckets should be created.
-    - Your tenany name and OCID can be found by clicked the profile icon in the top right of Oracle Cloud Infrastructure and selecting **Tenancy: <tenancy_name>.
+    - Your tenancy name and OCID can be found by clicked the profile icon in the top right of Oracle Cloud Infrastructure and selecting **Tenancy:** < tenancy_name >.
     - The compartment OCID can be found by navigating to **Identity** > **Compartments** and selecting the compartment that contains the Cloud Manager (you may have to navigate through the parent compartments to reach the correct compartment).

     For environments with Oracle Database Release 12.1.0.2 or Release 19c, you must also specify the Cloud database service on which you plan to provision the target environment based on this backup.